john-tvh/VBE_Extras/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Please complete the following information:**
-... if you have access to VBE_Extras, in the main menu go to 'About VBE_Extras' then click on 'Copy' ... you can then paste this information here
+... if you have access to VBE_Extras, in the main menu go to 'Settings' then 'Logs' then click on 'Copy app info' ... you can then paste this information here
 - OS: (e.g. Windows 10)
 - Host application: (e.g. Microsoft Excel)
 - Host application version: (e.g. 2019, 365)